 You can also view the package sites for libebml, libmatroska and MKVToolNix.

-I provide binaries for CentOS 8 Stream.
+I provide binaries for CentOS 8/9 Stream that might work on RedHat Enterprise Linux, too.
 You can get RPMs for MKVToolNix from my yum repository.
 First you can add that yum repository with the following command:

 Then you can install MKVToolNix with the following command: